-The California State Evaluation and Learning Support (Cal SEALS) is a 5-year evaluation of SB 82 Triage Crisis Services programs operating in 20 California counties.1 The programs hire personnel to increase access to crisis services in different settings such as clinics, emergency rooms, schools, and jails.
+The Commission oversees a 5-year evaluation of crisis services programs operating in 20 California counties.
+The programs hire personnel to increase access to crisis services in different settings such as clinics, emergency rooms, schools, and jails.
 These crisis services are intended to reduce the placement of individuals in restrictive settings such as hospitals or jails, which are costly and inefficient.
 For a description of the S.B.
 82 Triage grant program, please visit https://mhsoac.ca.gov/what-we-do/triage.

-UC Davis and UCLA Behavioral Health Centers of Excellence jointly conduct the evaluation of three SB 82 Triage Crisis Service program categories: 15 adult/TAY programs, 10 child/youth (ages 0-21) programs, and four school-county collaboration programs.
+The Commission has partnered with UC Davis and UCLA Behavioral Health Centers of Excellence to jointly conduct the evaluation of three program categories: 15 adult/TAY programs, 11 child/youth (ages 0-21) programs, and four school-county collaboration programs.

 Evaluation of county crisis services programs includes tracking program implementation and measuring the achievement of the following outcomes: